Primary and Final FRCA examinations regulations

 (a) The following constitutes non-compliance of the above rules:

-- a mobile phone, smartwatch or electronic device found in the possession of a candidate during an examination.
+- a smartwatch or electronic device seen in the possession of a candidate during an examination.

 - the ringing, vibrating or any audible ‘beep’ heard from a mobile phone, smartwatch or electronic device whilst an examination is taking place.

 (b) In all cases of non-compliance an incident report form will be submitted to the misconduct group (see Appendix 7, paragraph 4.1) for their consideration.
-Candidates cited for non-compliance will be required to sign the incident report form before leaving the examination room and may be required to attend the College to give further information/evidence regarding the incident.
+Candidates may be required to attend the College to give further information/evidence regarding the incident.

 (c) Examination results of candidates cited for non-compliance will be withheld until a decision has been reached by the Misconduct Group.
 Investigations will be completed as quickly and efficiently as possible and candidates will be kept informed of progress.
 Candidates will be informed of the outcome in writing by the Director of Education, Training and Examinations on behalf of the misconduct group.